 • Types of vans: Ram Promaster City, Mercedes Metris, Mercedes Sprinter, Subaru Forester

 Kuku has six layouts based on four unique vehicles: a robust spread for a small outfit.
 You can enhance your road trip with a variety of paid add-ons, including some unique ones like an acoustic guitar or a skateboard.
-The interior layouts are basic but functional; if you like your rental, you can commission Kuku to build you a van based on one of their build kits or your own custom design.
+The interior layouts are basic but functional; if you like your rental van, you can commission Kuku to build you a van based on one of their build kits or your own custom design.

 Tierra Traveler